google/koladata/docs/api_reference.md

   If `lists` is empty, this returns a single empty list with OBJECT item schema.

-  The specified `db` is used to create the new concatenated lists, and is the DataBag used by the result DataSlice.
-If `db` is not specified, a new DataBag is created for this purpose.

   Args:
     *lists: the DataSlices of Lists to concatenate
-    db: optional DataBag to populate with the result

   Returns:
     DataSlice of concatenated Lists